sskenner/sskenner.github.io/_posts/2014-01-31-jekyll-markdown-info.md

 <p class="meta">31 jan 2014</p>

-`::: markdown info :::`
+`::: my jekyll markdown cheatsheet :::`   _as per Adam Pritchards_ [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 **Markdown** is a way to write content for the web.
 It\'s written in what nerds like to call _plaintext_, which is exactly the sort of text we\'re used to writing and seeing.

 Here is a link to a very helpful interactive tutorial regarding:
 [markdown interactive tut](http://markdowntutorial.com/)

-`::: my markdown cheatsheet :::`   _as per Adam Pritchards_ [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 <!-- why dont headers work? -->